zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/perform-db19c-prerequisite-tasks/perform-db19c-prerequisite-tasks.md

 - Install OPatch to the required version
 - Download the Database Release Update 19.11.0.0 and extract it into the Oracle home directory
 - Download the lab files to your compute instance
+- Configure the /etc/hosts file on your compute instance

 ## Prerequisites
 - You created a compute instance.